-The safari ends at Windhoek International Airport at 14:50.
+The safari ends at Windhoek International Airport at around 3pm.
 Should you require an earlier arrival in Windhoek for your international flight, we can book an earlier flight at a higher price.

-On this fly-in safari you spend three nights in the Namib Desert to experience the towering sand dunes of Sossusvlei.
+On this fly-in safari you spend four nights in the Namib Desert to experience the towering sand dunes of Sossusvlei and the gently rolling dunes of Wolwedans.
 You then fly over the Namib, along the coast via Swakopmund straight to the rugged Damaraland, where you will be part of a rhino tracking experience at Desert Rhino Camp.
 Hoanib Skeleton Camp, your next camp, is located in the wild and remote Kaokoveld.
 The Hoanib River attracts all kinds of desert wildlife such as desert adapted elephants, lions, cheetah, brown hyena, giraffe, oryx and more.
 From here you will be able to do a day trip down to the Skeleton Coast and visit the seals and the area around Moewe Bay, a truly unique excursion.
 To complete your journey to Namibia, Etosha National Park and the private Ongava Reserve, Namibia's prime wildlife destinations await.

 Little Kulala offers eleven climate-controlled rooms (it's very hot in the Namib region from November onwards!) with en-suite facilities, extra outdoor shower, private plunge pool, veranda with outdoor lounge, and a skybed where guests can spend a romantic night under the clear, starry sky.